Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 <tbody>
 <tr class="odd">
 <td><p>What can’t I do?</p>
 <p>Maneuvers are simply normal actions taken in combat, and so follow the same rule: “Does this make sense?”
-There are few hard limits imposed, rather relying on the judgement of the Storyteller and fellow players for the tone of the setting.</p>
+There are few hard limits imposed, rather relying on the judgment of the Storyteller and fellow players for the tone of the setting.</p>
 <p>Can you knock back an enemy on a wave of sound by performing an epic ballad on your essence guitar?
-(Charismsa + Performance) Whether or not this is something you want in your game is your choice.</p>
+(Charisma + Performance) Whether or not this is something you want in your game is your choice.</p>
 <p>During combat, Physical Attributes and Martial Abilities can do the most, rarely needing an explanation or stunt to justify their actions.</p></td>
 </tr>
 </tbody>